lsd-ucsc/agda-net/README.md

 Expose some of the functions from Haskell `network-simple` in Agda.

-There are lots of caveat making this almost a toy.
+There are some caveats making this almost a toy.
 See the source code.

 ## example

-Start a server in another terminal (caution: should start this server from an empty directory, and make sure to close it later)
+Start a server in a terminal (caution: should start this server from an empty directory, and make sure to close it later)

 ```sh-session
 $ python -m http.server 8081
 Serving HTTP on 0.0.0.0 port 8081 (http://0.0.0.0:8081/) ...
 ```

-Compile and run the compiled agda in that first terminal
+Compile and run the compiled agda in a different terminal

 ```sh-session
 $ agda --compile src/Test.agda